yawnston/teapotstein/README.md

 * Shooting and damaging enemies
 * Score counter for killing enemies
 * Enemies shooting at the player
+* Enemies moving towards the player and dealing contact damage
 * Player HP & game over state on death
 * Projectiles with a limited lifetime
 * Hitboxes